hapax/hapax.github.io/assets/reality.md

 I'll give an example.
 For two thousand years, we had it figured out.
-We knew why some things fell to the ground, and why some things floated in the air, thanks to the Greek philosopher Aristotle, who tells us that different objects are made from different elements---earth, water, fire, and air---which are heavier or lighter, and move up or down to find their level, and end up occupying these different strata, from the dirt under your feet to the atmosphere to the fiery points revolving far above us.
+We knew why some things fell to the ground, and why some things floated in the air, thanks to the Greek philosopher Aristotle, who told us that different objects are made from different elements---earth, water, fire, and air---which are heavier or lighter, and therefore move up or down to find their level, from the dirt under your feet to the atmosphere to the fiery points revolving far above us.
 So if you release a helium balloon, it floats up because it's mainly air, and air is light and likes to be high.